 Austrians love nature and, as a result, they treat it with the greatest of respect.
 Environmental protection, water purity, healthy and GMO-free food, biodiversity and the efficient use of energy and materials are all high on the agenda in this country.

-* Source: Ministry for Agriculture, Regions and Tourism, March 2022
+* Source: Federal Ministry for Agriculture, Forestry, Regions and Water Management, March 2023

 *** Source: Austrian Winegrowers’ Association, qualifying date: 15 October 2022